BigMax24/BigscreenCreatorClub/README.md

 > [!IMPORTANT]
 > It is important to assign your meshes with a simple material that's either assigned its texture asset or opaque with color.
 We recommend using the _Standard_ shader for your materials.
 When importing your environment into Bigscreen, we will assign the right shaders to the materials so screen lighting can work. **We do not accept having any realtime lighting setups nor complex shaders.** If there is a use case for a unique material or shader for object(s) in your environment, let us know about it in your submission ticket.
 >
-> **At this time, we require only *Albedo* (RGBA) texture maps on your materials.
-Support for Metallic and Normal maps might come in the future but to help keep the size of your assets at a minimum, it is best to have those texture assets absent.**
+> **At this time, we require that you use only *Albedo* (RGB) base texture maps on your materials.
+Support for Metallic and Normal maps with user environments might come in the future but to help keep the size of your assets at a minimum, it is best to have those texture assets absent.**

 > [!IMPORTANT]
 > You must ensure that all of your mesh objects you intend to lightbake with your environment have non-overlapping UV maps.
 If you lightbake otherwise, you end up with artifacts and screen lighting will not work appropriate.